B13rg/B13rg.github.io/_drafts/algo-props.md

 ## Fault tolerance

-Handle errors gracefully, through design patterns like like retries and fallbacks
+Handle errors gracefully, through design patterns like like retries and fallbacks.
+When there are issues that can't be recovered from, the algorithm should come to a graceful landing and exit instead of plowing a burning path of faults through your OS.

+It is often better to fail out early rather then trying to continue and create bigger issues.
+It is better to crash out early and alert the user of an issue instead of potentially causing bigger problems.

 ## Adaptability